wallimans/Active-Directory-Home-Lab/Active-Directory/Part-Two/README.md

 ## Part Two: Installing Active Directory Services and Creating Admin Account

+Active Directory is essentially a centralized system used in Windows environments to manage and organize information about users, computers, and resources on a network.
+It acts as a directory service, providing authentication and authorization services, managing access to network resources, and facilitating efficient management of networked devices and users.

+So let's get it going!

 ### Step One: Installing Active Directory

 Let's start by navigating back to our Server Manager Dashboard where we will locate the "Add roles and features" button: